ifernandesg/PythonAutomation/readme.md

 - [Selenium Chrome Web Driver][4] ChromeDriver 110.0.5481.77

 # How to run
+- Run these commands to install requests and jsonpath in a terminal with python 3.11 installed:
+    - `pip install -U requests` `pip install -U jsonpath`
 - To run the web automation tests you have to change the PATH variable in etapa2.py and etapa3.py to the location where the chrome webdriver is located, a chrome webdriver to Google Chrome v110 is already located within this repository
 - To run etapa2.py you either open the file and run it manually with the support of an IDE tool such as VSCode, or run the command line in a terminal inside the Etapa2 folder: `.\etapa2.py`
 - To run etapa3.py you either open the file and run it manually with the support of an IDE tool such as VSCode, or run the command line in a terminal inside the Etapa3 folder: `.\etapa3.py`